vineeth-aiml/LeetCode-Problems/README.md

 ## 🎯 Motivation

-This repo is designed to:
+This repo is designed to :

 - 💪 Strengthen **core DSA skills**
 - 🏹 Prepare for **technical interviews** (Python Backend & ML roles)